0016 General Counsel

 License: Membership in the State of Missouri Bar or eligibility for membership in the Missouri Bar within a reasonable period is required.

-Skills: Effective oral and written communication skills are required in order to communicate legal advice/opinions and provide consultation to people from all constituencies of the University.
+Skills: Effective verbal and written communication skills are required in order to communicate legal advice/opinions and provide consultation to people from all constituencies of the University.
 The ability to provide effective legal representation within time constraints is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES